microsoft/mixed-reality-extension-sdk/packages/sdk/src/adapters/multipeer/README.md

     1. Run `ClientSync` to re-send session state messages
     2. Register new `ClientExecution` protocol and `startListening`

-On message expecting a reply, when the client is synchronized:
+On message expecting a reply, after the client is synchronized.
+Everything is the same if not synchronized, except `ClientExecution` is `ClientSync`, and instead of 11.2 sending

 1. `InternalContext::createActorFromPayload` with a `CreateEmpty` payload or similar
 2. `Execution::sendPayload` calls `Execution::sendMessage`